Healthdirect Free Australian health advice you can count on.

 • amount of sodium 'per 100g', which helps you compare the sodium content of similar foods

-Australian nutrition experts recommend foods with less than 400mg sodium per 100g; less than 120mg per 100g is better.
-Foods labelled ‘low salt’ have less than 120mg sodium per 100g.
+Australian nutrition experts recommend choosing foods with 400mg of sodium per 100g.
+Foods labelled 'low salt' are best.
+These have less than 120mg sodium per 100g.

 How do I convert sodium to salt?